CarmineCella/f8/README.md

 ### Licensing

-The f8 language source code is released under the [BSD 2-clause license](LICENSE.md).
+The f8 language is released under the [BSD 2-Clause license](LICENSE.md).

 (c) 2024 by Carmine-Emanuele Cella